Apply for an Erasmus grant

 - …you study with a disability.
 Students with physical, mental or neuropsychiatric disabilities may receive additional funds for the extra expenses incurred in connection with their Erasmus exchange.
 Please indicate this in the grant application in MoveON and the International Office will contact you.

 - …you take the train to your study destination.
-The International Office is announcing for the spring semester 2019: Twenty travel grants of SEK 2,000 (or EUR 190) each for students who choose to take the train to their study destination.
-If there are more applicants than grants available, drawing lots will be used to choose successful candidates.
-Students may use the SEK 2,000 to buy a one-way train ticket or use it as a contribution for an Interrail pass.
+The International Office is announcing for the Autumn semester 2019: 30 travel grants of EUR 190 (approx. SEK 2,000) each for students who choose to take the train to their study destination.
+If there are more applicants than grants available, randomized selection will be used to choose successful candidates.
+Students may use the EUR 190 to buy a one-way train ticket or use it as a contribution for an Interrail pass.
 If you choose to travel by Interrail pass to your study destination and you stop along the way, remember that you will need an additional insurance for this period.
 The insurance provided by Kammarkollegiet only covers the most direct trip possible.

 See more information about tickets at SJ's website.
 Indicate this information in the grant application in MoveON.